FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

     * - COURANTFP
       - **r**
       - 0.2 - 0.9
-      - Courant number for floodplain.Numerical stability parameter that relates the floodwave
+      - Courant number for floodplain.
+Numerical stability parameter that relates the floodwave

         movement for overland flow to the discretized model in space and time